 Australian Market Rises

-The big four banks are also advancing.
-ANZ Banking, National Australia Bank, Commonwealth Bank and Westpac are higher in a range of 0.7 percent to 0.8 percent.
+In the banking space, ANZ Banking, National Australia Bank and Westpac are higher in a range of 1 percent to 1.4 percent, while Commonwealth Bank is adding 0.6 percent.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.